wangtianrui/VocalStory/README.md

       cd audiobook-creator
       ```
    - Make sure your .env is configured correctly and your LLM is running
-   - If Kokoro docker container is already running, you can either stop and remove it or comment the kokoro_fastapi service in docker compose.
+   - If Kokoro docker container is already running, you can either stop and remove it or comment the kokoro_fastapi service and depends_on param in docker compose.
 If its not running then it will automatically start when you run docker compose up command
    - Copy the .env file into the audiobook-creator folder
    - Choose between the types of inference: